dzy5075/HelpDesk-App/README.md

 # Zealthy Help Desk

 Zealthy Help Desk is a simple ticketing system for managing support tickets.
 Users can submit tickets, and admins can view, update, and manage these tickets.
-This project uses React for the frontend, Express.js for the backend, and PostgreSQL as the database, deployed using Vercel.
+This project uses React for the frontend, Node.js/Express.js for the backend, and PostgreSQL as the database, deployed using Vercel.

+## Demo

+The application is deployed on Vercel and can be accessed at https://zealthy-help-desk-exercise-client.vercel.app/

 ## Features